SittingDucksModels/scalemodel-links/README.md

 - [Mr. Tretiak: WW2 German Camouflage and Tactical Markings (part 2)](https://mistertretiakpresents.wordpress.com/2015/03/26/world-war-2-german-camouflage-and-tactical-markings-part-2/) - The second (and final?) part of a series of articles on German Panzer camouflage and markings
  - [Joe Baugher's Home Page](http://www.joebaugher.com/) - Lists almost all Tail numbers of USAF, USN and USCG aircraft from the dawn of US aviation to modern days
  - [Everyspec.com](http://everyspec.com/) - EverySpec provides free access to over 55,000 Military, DoD, Federal, NASA, DOE, and Government specifications, standards, handbooks, and publications.
+ - [Ministere des Armees 🇫🇷 / 🇬🇧 / 🇩🇪 / 🇪🇸](http://www.memoiredeshommes.sga.defense.gouv.fr/en/article.php?larub=108) - The official site of the French Ministry of Defense with lots of technical drawings of (French) tanks

 ## Tutorials
 - [Low cost DIY water tutorial - MarklinofSweden](https://youtu.be/2TwpB7sVMn8)